figureland/statekit/README.md

 ### `animated`

-This is a helper function which provides scaffolding to create animated signal values.
+This is a helper function which provides the raw ingredients to create animated signal values.

 > Observation: There are lots of great UI libraries for motion like Svelte's [motion](https://svelte.dev/docs/svelte-motion) and of course [react-spring](https://www.react-spring.dev/).
+[Motion One](https://motion.dev/) is also amazing.
 But they are very much based on animating HTML UI, and the animation management tends to happen within UI/framework code.
-Particularly in the case of `react-spring` I always struggle with remembering the API which seems to be extremely powerful but (in my opinion) very complicated but which is constantly battling between React's internal rendering and more declarative style of animation.
+Particularly in the case of React Spring I always struggle with remembering the API which seems to be extremely powerful but (in my opinion) very complicated but which is constantly battling between React's internal rendering and more declarative style of animation.
 This solution allows you to hoist the animation loop/update logic into separate state, which you could then subscribe to efficiently within your UI code.

+Probably it could use the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API)

+So the problem that solved for me was:

+- Complex app state
+- Wanting to produce derived animated values from that state
+- Fine-grained control over the animation loop
+- Wanting to animate a mix of HTML UI, Canvas, data visualisation elements and update them all from the same source animated value
+- Not wanting to have a load of animation code in the front-end
+- Not be bothered at all if its running on the server or in the browser

+It doesn't even attempt to solve the same problems that Motion One, React Spring solve which is not hitting the UI framework's internal reactivity system with 60 (or more) updates a second.
+This is intended for directly animating specific DOM elements or declaratively updating a WebGL/2D canvas.

 Here's a breakdown of how it works.
 Bear in mind API is likely to change here.